Kevin-Aluth/Fwittewr_flask/README.md

 - Jinja2
 - Flask-WTF
 - Bcrypt
-- SQLite (for dev purposed, should be changed if ever put into production)
+- SQLite (for dev purposes, should be changed if ever put into production)